Our Journal, Bartonia

 Botanical Club meetings are open to the public.

 Meetings begin at 7:30 PM.

-During the pandemic, all meetings will be held by Zoom.
+Many of our meetings are held by Zoom.
 Instructions for joining the meeting will be

 emailed to members on the day of the meeting.

 Non-members can request that information by emailing by 10 PM the day before the meeting.

 If you have an idea for a future program, please contact

 Members' Reports on Summer Botanizing

 Members are invited to present photos or slides.
 To do that,

 .
 If possible, consolidate your photos in a single PDF or PowerPoint file, but individual photos are also OK.
 The deadline for submission of photos is noon on the day of the meeting.